 Car wash water contains road grime, oil and grease, heavy metals, and soap.
-When you wash your car in your driveway or in the street, polluted wash water flows directly into the nearest storm drain.
+When you wash your car in your driveway or in the street, polluted wash water flows into our water bodies.
+On the street, the dirty water flows into the nearest storm drain.
 From the storm drain, this polluted runoff may flow directly into our creeks, lakes and wetlands without treatment.

 Eco-Friendly Car Wash/Fundraising Ideas

 Car washing fundraisers are popular events for local organizations to raise money.
 Instead of holding a car wash, consider an eco-friendly fundraiser such as selling tickets to a commercial car wash.
 Tickets can be purchased at a discounted rate from either Brown Bear or the Puget Sound Car Wash Association.

 To borrow an eco-friendly car wash kit for a charity event, contact Friends of the Issaquah Salmon Hatchery (FISH).